 - (1) 'provider of electronic communications to the public' means an undertaking providing public communications networks or publicly available electronic communications services; - 8.
-The term "provider of electronic communications to the public" (PECP) comprises both "public communications networks" and "electronic communications services" (ECS), which are defined in Article 2 of the Framework Directive.6 - Conversely, the definition of PECP does not cover providers of electronic communication services or communication networks that are not publicly available, which are therefore out of scope of this Regulation. - 10.
+The term "provider of electronic communications to the public" (PECP) comprises both "public communications networks" and "electronic communications services" (ECS), which are defined in Article 2 of the Framework Directive.7 - Conversely, the definition of PECP does not cover providers of electronic communication services or communication networks that are not publicly available, which are therefore out of scope of this Regulation. - 10.
 Electronic communication services or networks that are offered not only to a predetermined group of end-users but in principle to any customer who wants to subscribe to the service or network should be considered to be publicly available.
-Electronic communication services or networks that are offered only to a predetermined group of end-users could be considered to be not publicly available. - 11.
-Virtual private network (VPN) services are typically offered by PECPs to anyone that wishes to enter a contract about the provision of such a service.
-These would therefore typically be considered to be publicly available, although the operation of a specific VPN would be a private network.
-The term 'private' describes the use of such a service which is usually limited to endpoints of the business entering the contract and is secured for internal communications.
-VPNs are further discussed in paragraph 115. - 12.
-The following examples could be considered as services or networks not being made publicly available, subject to a case-by-case assessment by NRAs taking into account national practices: - access to the internet provided by cafés and restaurants; - internal corporate networks.
+Electronic communication services or networks that are offered only to a predetermined group of end-users could be considered to be not publicly available.8 - 11.
+Virtual private network (VPN) services are typically offered by PECPs to anyone that wishes to enter a contract for the provision of such a service.
+These would be considered to be publicly available; whereas the operation of a specific VPN would be a private network.
+The term 'private' in this context describes the use of such a service which is